MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-long-operations-guidance.md

 ## Create an Azure Storage account

 Create an Azure Storage account, and retrieve the connection string.
+You will need to add the connection string to your bot's configuration file.

 For more information, see [create a storage account](/azure/storage/common/storage-account-create) and [copy your credentials from the Azure portal](/azure/storage/queues/storage-dotnet-how-to-use-queues?tabs=dotnet#copy-your-credentials-from-the-azure-portal).